Photographed by Rachel Kowalski

 ‘I spoke to The Regius Professor of History, Lyndal Roper, about wanting to bring people from different disciplines together to talk about violence,’ she says.
 ‘She suggested that I start a reading group but I decided to take it a step further and launch a seminar series.

 ‘I enjoy the discursive element of a seminar, as opposed to that of a reading group or a lecture series.
-Each academic who featured spoke for an hour and then lead thirty minutes of discussion, a format that proved to be successful.’
+Each academic who featured spoke for an hour and then led 30 minutes of discussion, a format that proved to be successful.’

 The purpose of the series is to study violence in its own right.